Improving the National Urban Search and Rescue (USAR) capacities of Mongolia

 Indirect beneficiaries: All urban dwellers of Mongolia, particularly those in the capital Ulaanbaatar

-Outcome 1: Appropriate training facilities consisting of a Modular Training Ground, including various training stations and partly new components, that enable them to practice USAR techniques according to international standards, are owned, used and maintained by NEMA’s USAR units.
+NEMA’s USAR units own, use and maintain appropriate training facilities consisting of a Modular Training Ground (MTG), including various training stations, that enable them to practice USAR techniques according to international standards.